Bischofsheim, Hesse: Transport

 Mainz-Bischofsheim station is the centre of a railway hub with a marshalling yard, called Mainz-Bischofsheim, as Bischofsheim was formerly part of Mainz.
 The hub itself is formed by a junction of the Mainz–Frankfurt and Wiesbaden–Darmstadt lines.

 The community is directly reachable by Autobahnen A 60 and A 671.

 Bischofsheim's location near two important rivers affords waterborne transportation as well.

 Sightseeing

 Things worth seeing are the Baroque Evangelical church, the early modern Roman Catholic Christ the King church (Christkönigskirche) by Dominikus Böhm and the historic half-timbered houses.
-In one of these, the Old Town Hall (Altes Rathaus), is housed the local history museum.
+One of these, the Old Town Hall (Altes Rathaus), houses the local history museum.